CampagneLaboratory/variationanalysis/compiling.md

 ### Upgrade your Maven installation

-To install a new version of Maven, first, [download](https://maven.apache.org/download.html)Maven and follow the [installation instructions](https://maven.apache.org/install.html).
+To install a new version of Maven, first, [download](https://maven.apache.org/download.html) Maven and then follow the [installation instructions](https://maven.apache.org/install.html).

 Then, check again that the new version has been correctly installed: